mhaindarkar/hepatitis-alignment-pipeline/README.md

 # Hepatitis Delta Alignment Pipeline

 This is a Nextflow pipeline to align Hepatitis delta virus genomes to a reference genome from GenBank.
-It was developed for the NGS Data Analysis module (July 2025, by Fynn Freyer).

 ## 🧬 What It Does